 4. Investigation of each accident to determine cause and recommendations to prevent future occurrences.
 This will occur within 48 hours of the accident.

-5. The Safety team leader will form a committee of employees and staff to review accidents, conduct safety inspections quarterly, and review and update policies and procedures annually to insure a safe work environment.
+5. The Safety team leader will form a committee of employees and staff to review accidents, conduct safety inspections at least bi-annually, and review and update policies and procedures annually to insure a safe work environment.

 ORGANIZATION PROPERTY: